SPARSHSHRI10/Cam-scanner-python/README.md

 The script takes an image as input and then scans the document from the image , applies few image processing techniques and gives output with scanned effect

 # How does it work?
-1.Resize the images so OpenCV can handle it.
+1.Resize the images using cv2.resize so OpenCV can handle it.

 2.Guassian Blur to smoothen image.